greenelab/deep-review/sections/04_study.md

 predominant functional non-coding element.
 Thus, identifying enhancers is critical yet the search space is large.

-While prior (non-deep learning) approaches have made steady improvements on promoter prediction, there is little consensus on the best approach and performance is poor.
+While previous (non-deep learning) approaches have steadily improved promoter prediction, there is little consensus on the best approach and performance is poor.
 Typically algorithms will recognize only half of all promoters, with an accompanying high false positive rate